UniExeterRSE/intro-to-isca/_episodes/05_modules.md

 ## Loading and Unloading Software

 To load a software module, use `module load`.
 In this example we will load Python by typing `module load python`.
+Note that modules are case sensitive.

 In this instance we haven't specified a specific version so let's check which one we have loaded.
 We can do this is two ways.